Click here to read the Vapor Intrusion Fact Sheet.

 Click here to view the Vapor Intrusion Training Team Materials published in 2020.

 Vapor intrusion (VI) is the movement of chemical vapors from contaminated soil and groundwater into a structure.
 Vapors primarily enter through openings in the building foundation or basement walls ─ such as cracks in the concrete slab, gaps around utility lines, and sumps.
 Once inside the home or workplace, vapors may be inhaled, posing immediate or long-term health risks.
 While the investigation of contaminated soil and groundwater has been around for decades, VI has only been in the national spotlight for the last 10-15 years.
 Scientific research is continually providing new insight into the movement and mitigation of subsurface vapors.
 Prior ITRC training on VI and PVI focused on the investigative process, and not on mitigation.
-The VI Mitigation Training Team will create a new training program using ITRC’s 2007 Vapor Intrusion and subsequent 2014 Petroleum Vapor Intrusion (PVI) guidance documents.
+The VI Mitigation Training Team created a new Internet-Based training using ITRC’s 2007 Vapor Intrusion and subsequent 2014 Petroleum Vapor Intrusion (PVI) guidance documents.
 The proposed modules for the VI Mitigation training program include, but are not limited to: general overview of chlorinated and petroleum vapor intrusion, conceptual site models, active mitigation systems, passive mitigation systems, and communication and outreach.